-Public school buildings and grounds are one of the greatest investments of the town.
+Public school buildings and grounds are one of the greatest investments of the municipality.
 It is deemed in the best interest of the school department and town to protect the investment adequately.

 Security should mean not only maintenance of a secure (locked) building, but protection from fire hazards and faulty equipment, and safe practices in the use of electrical, plumbing, and heating equipment.
 The Committee expects close cooperation with fire and law enforcement departments and with insurance company inspectors.